ethanfuerst/spotify_insights/README.md

 - [ ] learn more about Plotly and Dash

-- [ ] figure out how to clean all the data and what format I will use the dataframes for
+- [ ] create visualization ideas in Tableau